 Do you need a broker to short a stock?

 Yes.
-You need a broker to short a stock because the broker acts as an intermediary between the investor and the stock exchange.
+You need a broker to short a stock and open a short position because the broker acts as an intermediary between the investor and the stock exchange.
 The broker ensures that lent stocks secure the short position for a short-seller.